svenmalvik/svenmalvik.com/_posts/2020-12-17-azure-point-to-site-connection.md

 [![Watch Azure Point to Site VPN Connection](https://cdn.svenmalvik.com/images/az-303/azure-p2s-yt.jpg "AZ-303: Azure Point to Site Connection")](https://www.youtube.com/watch?v=w1Sx9Jcwa0k)*Watch Azure Point to Site Connection in preparation for the AZ-303 exam*

 Sometimes we need to have our workload running on a virtual machine with no public IP address.
 At the same time we want to connect to it from our workstation.
 In the picture below I created already a Windows 10 Client workstation in the West Europe region.
-In the Central US region I created a virtual network with another vm, Windows 2016 Datacenter.
+In the Central US region I created a virtual network with another vm, Windows Server 2016 Datacenter.
 I did not assign a public IP address to it, so it has only a private IP address.
 I also installed the Internet Information Server (IIS) on it.
 Right now it's only accessible from localhost and within this virtual network.

 ![Pre-provisioned Azure resources](https://cdn.svenmalvik.com/images/az-303/az-303-p2s-1.jpg)*Pre-provisioned Azure resources*